servactory/servactory.com/docs/guide/configuration.md

 ### Predicate methods <Badge type="tip" text="Since 2.5.0" />

-By default, predicate methods for all attributes are enabled.
+Predicate methods for all attributes are enabled by default.
-You can turn them off if necessary.
+Disable them if necessary.

 ::: code-group